-- (a) The Monitoring Officer will publish an electronic copy of this Constitution on the Council's website. - (b) The Monitoring Officer, on receipt of each member's declaration of acceptance of office, will provide the web page address for the Constitution on the Council's website.
+(a) The Monitoring Officer will publish an electronic copy of this Constitution on the Council's website.

+78 Issue 20 19c [T This page has be een intentionall y left blank] website.
+Svide the web page address TOT THE CONSTITUTE ion on the Gounding (b) The Monitorin ng Officer, on re ceipt of each m nember's declara tion of acceptance of ion on the Council's